 Thank you so much for your question as I know many men and women would also like to know how to handle this type of scenario.
-I am glad you are starting to get pissed off because that is when you will begin to find out the answers you are looking for.
+I am glad you are starting to get pissed off because that is when you will push to find the answers you are looking for.

 If you are going to give your heart to someone you need to know where you stand with him!
 You said that you spelled things out with him in the very beginning so he knows you want a committed relationship with all the bells & whistles attached.
 The problem with that is he can use this as a manipulation tool and just give you enough to keep you interested without going to full distance!
-Talk is cheap remember?
+Actions speak louder.

 This situation you are in gives a whole new meaning to give & take!
 (You give and he takes!)
 We all have stuff to deal with in life but it is HOW we deal with it that allows us to grow to our best potential and remove negative patterns that continue to screw our life up.

-- .“I would like to meet your family first?”
+- .“I would like to meet your family first, when can we set that up?”
 (This could tell you a lot about who he is after meeting them.)